 Moving is a major turn of events in a child's life and until you have things completely figured out, it may be best to tell your child that you are working on that matter.
-Once you know, explain it to your child so she knows what to expect.
+Once you know, explain it to your child so they know what to expect.

-If you cannot say for sure if you will be moving, reassurance that you will take care of her no matter what is still a key to helping her cope with the changes.
+If you cannot say for sure if you will be moving, reassurance that you will take care of them no matter what is still a key to helping them cope with the changes.

 Is this my fault?
 Do you not love me anymore?

-You should never give your child cause to believe the divorce is somehow her fault.
-Explain that the divorce is purely an adult problem and has nothing at all to do with her, reassuring her that she is the most important thing in your life.
+You should never give your child cause to believe the divorce is somehow their fault.
+Explain that the divorce is purely an adult problem and has nothing at all to do with them, reassuring that they are the most important thing in your life.

-Reassure your child often during this process that even though you and your soon-to-ex-spouse may not want to stay together, you both love her and will always love her, even if you do not all live together.
+Reassure your child often during this process that even though you and your soon-to-be-ex-spouse may not want to stay together, you both love them and will always love them, even if you do not all live together.

 What will happen to my school/activities/social life?

-Remind her that she will still have to go to school, although it may be a different one if you are moving.
-Let her know that if they do have to move, you will help her find a new sports team or help her keep in touch with friends back home.
-You may want to arrange visits to your old neighborhood or allow a little extra computer time to chat with friends she had to leave behind.
+Remind them that they will still have to go to school, although it may be a different one if you are moving.
+Let them know that if they do have to move, you will help them find a new sports team or help them keep in touch with friends back home.
+You may want to arrange visits to your old neighborhood or allow a little extra computer time to chat with friends they had to leave behind.

 A Bellevue Divorce Lawyer Can Help Simplify the Divorce Process